 The Araldite type: A project must involve complex materials for bringing out the true strength of this adhesive.
 Its name has that Schwarzenegger kinda sturdiness which obviously keeps the faint-hearted away.
 In home settings, the smell keeps the pet away for the time you are working with it.
 The hardener and the resin mix from the two tubes has to be of a certain consistency else it doesn’t work.
 The Purple Frog didn’t form a great bond with it.
 However, home-making experts spotted at a hardware store swore by it.

 The winner here at The Purple Frog so far is this Silicone RTV kinda glue (Pidibond/Silicone are the names of products used here).
 The Purple Frog can go on and on about how-it-wows.
 No smell, no mixing guidelines to be followed, non-cumbersome, non-lumpy, clear, just-in-time drying that gives ample time to adjust your work, works well with slippery materials like glass & mirror.
 All this and it perfectly sticks.
 Treacheries of nature and not-so-gentle care also keep the stickiness going…love it.

 Up-cycled a jar with mirrors.
 Tried many types of glue.
 Silicone RTV came to rescue; however, there was an older version of it, that wasn’t available at the store.
 Still miss it.
 It was better.
 Such is the love for the perfect glue.
 It just lingers…

-Called the Sherlock Jar, it is available at The Make Shop.
+Called the Sherlock Jar, it is available at The Purple Frog Store.